Universality of the Anderson transition with the quasiperiodic kicked rotor: Finite-time scaling

 Actually, these finite-time effects are similar to finite-size effects for the study of classical or quantum phase transitions.
 We can generalize the usual scaling laws to cover our time-dependent problem.
 The single parameter scaling theory, successfully used for the standard (static) 3D Anderson model \cite{Abrahams:PRL79,MacKinnon:Kramer:PRL81,Pichard:Sarma:JPC81}, can be applied to analyze the dynamics (see \cite{AP:Anderson:PRL08}) and especially to determine the critical properties of the Anderson transition, i.e. the critical exponents.

-The dynamics of the quasiperiodic kicked rotor is conveniently studied by considering the time-evolution of the variance of the momentum distribution $\langle p^{2}\rangle$.
+The dynamics of the quasiperiodic kicked rotor is conveniently studied by considering the time-evolution of the variance of the momentum distribution $\langle p^{2}\rangle$, {the average being taken over several initial conditions, which corresponds to an average over disorder}.
 We can make the following scaling hypothesis for this quantity \cite{Stauffer:94}: